An Overview of Full Extract Cannabis Oil FECO Cancer Protocol

 What is Full Extract Cannabis Oil?

 Full Extract Cannabis Oil (FECO) is a highly concentrated, whole-plant extract.
-It is sometimes confused with RSO (Rick Simpson Oil) which may appear to be a similar product to the untrained eye but there is an important difference.
+FECO can sometimes be confused with RSO (Rick Simpson Oil), a similar product with an important difference.

 FECO is the preferred term used by the cannabis industry to describe this grain alcohol or ethanol-extracted cannabis concentrate.
-RSO is extracted using isopropyl alcohol which, when ingested, has a risk of converting to acetone in the liver increasing the risk of toxicity.
+RSO gets extracted with isopropyl alcohol.
+When ingested, isopropyl can convert to acetone in the liver which increases the risk of toxicity.

-FECO is considered to be one of the most versatile medical cannabis treatment options because of its high potency.
-It provides the broadest available spectrums of cannabinoids and terpenes—the components responsible for cannabis’ medicinal properties—which boost each other’s effects by the entourage effect
+FECO is one of the most versatile medical cannabis treatment options because of its high potency.
+It provides the broadest available spectrums of cannabinoids and terpenes.
+These compounds are responsible for cannabis’ medicinal properties which boost each other’s effects by the entourage effect

-The endocannabinoid system is involved in many physiological and pathological or “disease state” conditions such as inflammation, diabetes, cardiac dysfunction, and cancer.
-Cannabis produces its therapeutic effects by activating the CB1 and CB2 receptors.
-THC targets more the central nervous system which is rich in CB1 receptors and CBD targets CB2 receptors which are concentrated mostly in the cells of the immune system.
+Many physiological and pathological or “disease state” conditions involve the endocannabinoid system.
+These conditions include inflammation, diabetes, cardiac dysfunction, cancer, and more.
+Cannabis activates the CB1 and CB2 receptors which produce therapeutic effects.
+THC targets the central nervous system which is rich in CB1 receptors.
+CBD targets CB2 receptors which are mostly concentrated in the cells of the immune system.

 Endocannabinoids themselves are endogenous (from inside the body) lipid signaling molecules.
 Lipids are fatty compounds that play an important role in cancer treatment.
-One of their cellular functions is to mediate the formation and secretion of exosomes which have been discovered to increase the growth rate of lung cancer cells but also inhibit them.
+One of their cellular functions is to mediate the formation and secretion of exosomes which have been discovered to both increase and inhibit the growth rate of lung cancer cells.

-This among other reasons why cannabinoids are often cited for their anti-cancer properties.
-In addition to cannabinoids, cannabis also contains terpenes and flavonoids that have also been observed to perform actions that actively fight tumors.
+This, among other reasons, is why cannabinoids are often cited for their anti-cancer properties.
+Cannabis also contains terpenes and flavonoids which are shown to actively fight tumors.

-Specifically, there has been research to show that whole cannabis extracts are much more effective at impairing the survival and growth of cancer cells than pure THC.
+Specifically, research shows that whole cannabis extracts impair the survival and growth of cancer cells more effectively than pure THC.
 This suggests that the combination of cannabinoids, terpenes, and flavonoids is what makes cannabis effective at fighting cancer.

-Because FECO is a whole-plant extract, it contains the broadest range of terpenes, flavonoids, and cannabinoids.
+As a whole-plant extract, FECO contains the broadest range of terpenes, flavonoids, and cannabinoids of any cannabis product.
 But what does this mean?

-Terpenes are naturally produced by plants and their purpose is to mediate antagonistic and beneficial interactions among organisms.
-Terpenes are also what give different cannabis plants, foods, spices, and beverages like beer their distinct flavors.
-Most plants use terpenes to ward off predators, pathogens (bacteria), and competitors as a survival tactic.
+Terpenes are naturally produced by plants with the purpose to mediate antagonistic and beneficial interactions among organisms.
+Terpenes also give different cannabis plants, foods, spices, and beverages their distinct flavors.
+Most plants use terpenes as a survival tactic to ward off predators, pathogens (bacteria), and competitors.
 Caryophyllene, Limonene, and Mycrene are the three most dominant terpenes of the cannabis plant.

 Caryophyllene

-Unlike most terpenes, Caryophyllene behaves like a cannabinoid because it binds with CB2 receptors.
-Research into caryophyllene has shown strong antioxidant and anti-inflammatory properties making it a possible therapy for inflammatory bowel disease as well as applications for treating anxiety and depression.
-Current studies are exploring its potential for reducing gene stress by combating premature aging which can be brought on by chronic disorders like cancer.
+Unlike most terpenes, Caryophyllene behaves like a cannabinoid and binds with CB2 receptors.
+Caryophyllene has strong antioxidant and anti-inflammatory properties and shows success as a possible therapy for inflammatory bowel disease as well as anxiety and depression.
+Current studies are exploring Caryophyllene’s potential for reducing gene stress by combating premature aging brought on by chronic disorders like cancer.

 Limonene

-Limonene is one of the few terpenes that has been tested in human clinical trials, albeit with doses higher than those found naturally in cannabis.
-It has been proven effective at inhibiting the growth of breast cancer tumors by mediating a key protein associated with breast cancer.
-Additional reports have shown that it causes tumor cells to die in laboratory tests exploring models for lung cancer and brain cancer
+Limonene is one of the few terpenes that has been tested in human clinical trials at higher doses than those found naturally in cannabis.
+It has been proven to inhibit the growth of breast cancer tumors and mediates a key protein associated with breast cancer.
+Additional reports show that Limonene causes tumor cells to die in laboratory tests with models for lung cancer and brain cancer

 Mycrene

-One of the most common and often dominant terpenes is Myrcrene.
-It is known to block the cancer-causing effects of aflatoxins (a family of toxins produced by fungi) by inhibiting the liver enzyme CYP2B1 which enables these toxins to damage our DNA.
-It is also renowned for its antioxidant and antimicrobial benefits
+Mycrene is of the most common and often dominant terpenes found in cannabis.
+It is known to block the cancer-causing effects of aflatoxins (a family of toxins produced by fungi) and inhibits the liver enzyme CYP2B1 which enables these toxins to damage our DNA.
+Mycrene is also renowned for its antioxidant and antimicrobial benefits

 The FECO Cancer Protocol